 What’s it like taking American’s transcontinental A321T service in economy?
 It’s pretty good for domestic economy, there’s a responsive IFE, and they serve a complimentary cold meal.

 A few weeks ago, I had the need to get back to the East Coast.
 Instead of flying my usual Southwest, I decided to work in American’s “premium” transcontinental service from SFO to JFK.
-I purchased the flight using my Chase Ink Business Preferred Credit Card to further progress on my minimum spend requirement, though I otherwise would have used my Chase Sapphire Reserve Credit Card for its useful travel benefits.
-(If you’re interested in these credit cards, I very much appreciate you using my referral links!)
+I purchased the flight using my Chase Ink Business Preferred Card to further progress on my minimum spend requirement for its useful travel benefits.
+(If you’re interested in this card, I very much appreciate you using my referral links!)

 I’m generally not a fan of red eyes as I get terrible sleep on them, but I can’t deny their utility.
 To my friends which travel frequently for work – or even leisure travelers with a specific schedule in mind – I can imagine them to be a godsend as they “save” an entire day.
 That is, you’re flying at night and not “wasting” the day.